SaugatGhimire321/drf-elasticsearch/readme.md

 ]
 ```

-when we send any word or phrase we want to query, it goes to the corresponding view in search/views.py,
+When we send any word or phrase we want to query, it goes to the corresponding view in search/views.py,

 ```
 class SearchUsers(PaginatedElasticSearchAPIView):